chinapedia/wikipedia.abstract.en/Page/Slide_rule.md

 Generalizations

-Cikk-skalak-r-en.gif Using (almost) any strictly monotonic scales, other calculations can also be made with one movement.[15][16]
+Using (almost) any strictly monotonic scales, other calculations can also be made with one movement.[15][16]
 For example, reciprocal scales can be used for the equality $\frac{1}{x} + \frac{1}{y}=\frac{1}{z}$(calculating parallel resistances, harmonic mean, etc.), and quadratic scales can be used to solve x² + y² = z².

 Physical design

 Standard linear rules

-Teaching_sliderule_comparison.jpg The width of the slide rule is quoted in terms of the nominal width of the scales.
+The width of the slide rule is quoted in terms of the nominal width of the scales.
 Scales on the most common "10-inch" models are actually 25 cm, as they were made to metric standards, though some rules offer slightly extended scales to simplify manipulation when a result overflows.
 Pocket rules are typically 5 inches.
 Models a couple of metres wide were made to be hung in classrooms for teaching purposes.[17]

 Typically the divisions mark a scale to a precision of two significant figures, and the user estimates the third figure.
 Some high-end slide rules have magnifier cursors that make the markings easier to see.
 Such cursors can effectively double the accuracy of readings, permitting a 10-inch slide rule to serve as well as a 20-inch model.